ansys/pyensight/doc/source/calc_functions.rst

 :math:`{y}_{1}^{+}` computes a scalar variable that is the coefficient off the wall to the first field cell centroid.
-This function is defined as:
+This scalar variable is defined as:

 :math:`{y}_{1}^{+}=\frac{{y}_{1}{\rho }_{w}}{{\mu }_{w}}\sqrt{\frac{{\tau }_{w}}{{\rho }_{w}}}`